jongio/azidext/README.md

 compile ts to js using tsc

 ```
-tsc defaultAzureCredentialAdapter.spec.ts
+tsc azureCredentialAdapter.spec.ts
 ```

-Once you have the `.env` file configured and js compiled, run the test simply calling `mocha  defaultAzureCredentialAdapter.spec.js `.
+Once you have the `.env` file configured and js compiled, run the test simply calling `mocha  azureCredentialAdapter.spec.js `.

 ## Python